AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ## **Project Description:**

-**Part one:** The first part of this project was focused on the basics of technical analysis for exploration and analysis of a portfolio of stocks.
+**Part One:** The first part of this project was focused on the basics of technical analysis for exploration and analysis of a portfolio of stocks.
 In this part, I evaluated, analyzed and visualized the stock prices, stock volumes, returns and risks associated with the portfolio.

 **See the following figures:**
 * fig 1; Overview of Stocks Prices Comparism